-The St. Regis Hotels & Resorts is a luxury hotel chain that is now part of the Marriott umbrella of hotel brands.
+The St. Regis Hotels & Resorts is a luxury hotel chain that’s part of the Marriott umbrella of hotel brands.
 The original St. Regis Hotel was founded in New York City in 1904 by John Jacob Astor IV.
-Starwood acquired the hotel in 1999, and eventually began to open other high-end hotels with the St. Regis name.
+Starwood acquired the hotel in 1999, and began to open other high-end hotels with the St. Regis name.
 Starwood, of course, merged with Marriott in mid-2018.

 And I don’t want to stay in one.

 Some people might be surprised about that because even though I generally have middle-of-the-road tastes (I’m perfectly happy in a Holiday Inn Express or a Candlewood Suites), I can still totally enjoy myself when we stay at swanky places like the Waldorf=Astoria in NYC (just before it closed for a multi-year refurbishment) and in Key West, the Park Hyatt Washington D.C., or the St. Pancras Renaissance.

 So what’s the difference between all of those fancy places and the equally as fancy St. Regis?